 Dr Rachel Lewis is a Registered Occupational Psychologist, who works both as an academic (at Birkbeck, University of London) and as a practitioner (Director at Affinity Health at Work, a niche occupational health psychology research consultancy).
 Rachel and colleague’s research and work has been multi-award winning, aims to improve levels of employee health, wellbeing and engagement, and enhance people management and leadership skills.
 Rachel is passionate about promoting evidence based practice and does this by taking a rigorous approach that builds and gathers both academic research and practitioner expertise.

-Nicole is currently working on the global mobility transformation which will bring BD’s Global Mobility Program a competitive edge.
-With over 12 years’ mobility experience and having lived and worked in countries including, UK, USA, China, Hong Kong, Israel and Poland – Nicole understands the complexities faced in different regions as well as the move process from a business and consumer perspective.
+Nicole leads the Global Mobility for EMEA and Greater Asia within BD.
+With over 15 years’ mobility experience and having lived and worked in countries including, UK, USA, China, Hong Kong, Israel and Poland – Nicole understands the complexities faced in different regions as well as the move process from a business and consumer perspective.
 Prior to working with BD, Nicole has worked with PMI, EY, Deloitte, Grandbond and RBS.
-Nicole has a varied experience base and has managed teams and strategic projects to achieve objectives and create sustainable mobility functions.
+Nicole has a varied experience base and has managed teams and strategic projects, and function transformations to achieve objectives and create sustainable mobility functions.

 Viv Mott has 30+ years experience in the Global Mobility field working in the Financial Services sector.
 She started off her GM career at Citibank (now Citi), joining the GM team in London as a Junior Relocation Specialist in 1986.
 Viv left Citi in 2007 after working her way up thru the ranks to Vice President managing an in-house team of 7 handling an average of 800 cross border moves annually.
 During her time at Citi Viv encountered many changes in the GM function with the decentralisation of the GM team in the early 90’s to the centralisation of the GM function in 1997, and then finally the outsourcing to a third party provider late in 2007.